-3. Identify the collection tools you feel could be easily incorporated into your daily routine to promote the recording of observations.
-List the collection tools you intend to use.

-- 4. Work in a small group at your site or program to identify the organization system that could be incorporated into your classroom/home to foster organization, review, and reflection of the collected items and information.
-Create and implement a planned Observation System.
-Keep notes on what works and what features might need to be modified. - 5.
-Set up a display of your Observation System for others to view.
+- 3. Have individuals identify the collection tools each feel could be easily incorporate into their daily routine to promote the recording of observations.
+List the responses. - 4.
+Have individuals work in site or program groups to identify the organization system that could be incorporated into their classroom/home to foster organization, review, and reflection of the collected items and information. - 5.
+Direct staff to create and implement a planned Observation System.
+Ask them to keep notes on what about the structure works for them and what features might need to be modified.
+Have groups set up a display of the Observation System they created for others to view.